-The Directors standing for re-election at the forthcoming AGM are Mr Kan Kheong Ng, Ms Lim Siok Leng and Mr Wilson Sam, who will retire pursuant to the Constitution.
+The Directors standing for re-election at the forthcoming AGM are Dr Ho Tat Kin, Mr Gary Ho Kuat Foong and Ms Christina Teo Tze Wei (Zhao Ziwei), who will retire pursuant to the Constitution.
 Upon assessing these Directors' performance and contributions to the Board, the NC recommended them for re-appointment to the Board for consideration and the Board has accepted the NC's recommendations to put forth these Directors for re-election at the forthcoming AGM.
 These Directors have also offered themselves for re-election.
-Please refer to pages 13 to 22 of the annual report for further information on Mr Kan Kheong Ng, Ms Lim Siok Leng and Mr Wilson Sam.
+Please refer to pages 13 to 19 of the annual report for further information on Dr Ho Tat Kin, Mr Gary Ho Kuat Foong and Ms Christina Teo Tze Wei (Zhao Ziwei).

-No member of the NC participated in deliberations or decisions on recommendations for his own renomination to the Board.
+No member of the NC participated in deliberations or decisions on recommendations for his/her own renomination to the Board.

 The NC has assessed the independence of each Independent Director and considered that they are independent under the Code as well as the Catalist Rules.
-Each member of the NC has abstained from deliberations in respect of the assessment of his own independence.
+Each member of the NC has abstained from deliberations in respect of the assessment of his/her own independence.
 Each Independent Director has also provided written confirmation to the NC that he/she has no relationship (business or otherwise) with the Company, its related corporations, its substantial Shareholders or its officers which may affect their independence.

-The Board is of the view that setting a maximum number of listed company board representations which a Director may concurrently hold would not be meaningful as the contributions of the Directors would depend on many other factors such as whether they are in full-time employment and their other principal commitments or responsibilities.
+The Board is of the view that setting a maximum number of listed company board representations and principal commitments which a Director may concurrently hold would not be meaningful as the contributions of the Directors would depend on many other factors such as whether they are in full-time employment and their other principal commitments or responsibilities.

-The NC determines annually whether a Director with other listed company representations and/or other principal commitments is able to and has been adequately carrying out his duties as a director of the Company.
+The NC determines annually whether a Director with other listed company representations and/or other principal commitments is able to and has been adequately carrying out his/her duties as a Director.
 The NC takes into account the conduct of the Director on the Board in making this determination.
-In respect of FY2020, the NC had reviewed the multiple board representations held by the Directors and their confirmations that they are able to devote sufficient time and attention to the matters of the Group.
-The NC was of the view that each Director had given sufficient time and attention to the affairs of the Company and had been able to discharge his duties as director effectively.
-The NC noted that based on the attendance of the Board and Board Committee meetings during FY2020, all the Directors were able to participate in at least a substantial number of such meetings in order to carry out their duties.
+In respect of FY2021, the NC had reviewed the multiple board representations held by the Directors and their confirmations that they are able to devote sufficient time and attention to the matters of the Group.
+The NC was of the view that each Director had given sufficient time and attention to the affairs of the Company and had been able to discharge his/her duties as a Director effectively.
+The NC noted that based on the attendance of the Board and Board Committee meetings during FY2021, all the Directors were able to participate in at least a substantial number of such meetings in order to carry out their duties.